RIT-EVT/telemetry-database/README.md

 After Node JS has been installed, the next step is to clone the repo and all needed components. <br>

-Open your command terminal and 'cd' into the desired folder location and run the following commands <br>
+Open your command terminal and `cd` into the desired folder location and run the following commands <br>

 `git clone https://github.com/RIT-EVT/telemetry-database.git` <br>
 `npm install react`<br>